Ullaakut/Bloggo/README.md

 ### Notes

 Echo actually provides a [JWT middleware](https://echo.labstack.com/middleware/jwt), but I feel like it would be cheating considering this is a coding exercise.

-Time management:

-* Wednesday 01/08: Spent ~3-4 hours building the base structure of the API (from my previous project [PAPI](https://github.com/Ullaakut/PAPI)) and putting ideas into code & TODOs.